 How to Organize a Bedroom Step by Step

 If you’re a busy woman, chances are your bedroom is the last place on your mind when it comes to organization.
 There are so many other things that need your attention that the room where you sleep tends to be the last on your list.
-No worries, with a few simple steps, you can organize your bedroom and make it a haven of peace and relaxation.

 Step #1.
 Remove the Stuff